orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 - **synch-result-type** can be:
  - 'n', means null result
  - 'r', means single record returned
- - 'l', collection of records.
+ - 'l', list of records.
+The format is:
+  - an integer to indicate the collection size
+  - all the records one by one
+ - 's', set of records.
 The format is:
   - an integer to indicate the collection size
   - all the records one by one
  - 'a', serialized result, a byte[] is sent